A HALF-DAY TUTORIAL OFFERED AT MICCAI 2023, VANCOUVER

 Participants will gain insights about key themes central to any ML project aiming for clinical translation and will acquire concrete tools to optimize for deploying in clinics.
 Participants will also gain insights into the global health landscape and how ML can benefit currently underserved populations.

-This half-day tutorial will include several talks, and ample time for Q & A as well as networking.
-Some topics are given below.
+This half-day tutorial will include several talks, and ample time for Q & A and networking.

 Break